Muhang Tian

 60 Fifth Avenue, 450, New York, NY 10011

-I am a first-year computer science PhD student at NYU Courant, advised by Sumit Chopra and Rajesh Ranganath in the CILVR Lab.
+I am a first-year computer science PhD student at NYU Courant and CILVR group, advised by Sumit Chopra, Rajesh Ranganath, and Lakshmi Subramanian.
 I am broadly interested in machine learning research with practical implications.

 I obtained my BS in Computer Science with a double minor in Mathematics and Economics at Duke University, where I received Graduation with Highest Distinction and Alex Vasilos Memorial Award.
 I was very fortunate to work with Cynthia Rudin, Brandon Fain, and Anru Zhang on reinforcement learning, generative models, and interpretability.
 Before transitioning to machine learning, I was an economics student interested in finance, an accordionist, and a marathon runner.